 It does tell you about how many viewers you have reached compared to your competitors.
 For example, if your impression share is 30%, it means 70% of your target audience is viewing ads by your competitors.
 In other words, the higher your impression share is, the more people your ads have reached.

 Although Quality Score is a bit difficult to understand, it is an important KPI.
 Created by Google, this metric helps you to understand how relevant your paid advertisements are.
 As it affects your CPC and CPA, quality score is critical for your lawyer PPC success.

 This metric uses other KPIs, including average CTR, the quality of your landing pages for specific ad campaigns, and the relevance of your advertisement content and the keywords used in it.

 Google calculates this score on a scale of 0-10, with a score between 7 and 10 being considered as a good quality score.
 If your score is less than 6, you need to improve it to make your campaigns more successful.

 Running lawyer PPC campaigns requires careful planning, which in turn, is based on selecting the right metrics or KPIs.
 Keeping these six KPIs in mind should help you optimize your PPC campaigns for better results.
-However, you can also let an experienced law firm SEO and marketing agency like Gorilla Webtactics create, run, and optimize your PPC campaigns.
+However, you can also let an experienced PPC agency for Lawyers like Gorilla Webtactics create, run, and optimize your PPC campaigns.
 We can help you stay two steps ahead of your competitors.
 Call us today at (612) 470-9877 or contact us online to know more.